msu-eele-465/final-project-ecallery888/docs/planning/proposal.md

 **The inputs to the system will be:**
 1. A button: This button will need to be pressed before entering the passcode to enable keypad access.
 If it is not pressed before an attempt is made to enter the passcode, the trapdoor will trigger.
 2. Keypad: The person trying to enter the passcode will have to do so within a limited amount of time into the 4x4 membrane keypad.
-3. Temperature sensor (RTC): The Real Time Clock's temperature sensor will be used to determine if a person is at the pad.
+3. Temperature sensor (LM19): The temperature sensor will be used to determine if a person is at the pad.
 The person must put their hand on the clock so it can detect the body heat and then it will display a message that the keypad is ready to be used. eCOMP(a software module) will be used to trigger keypad activation when the temperature rises above a certain level.

 **The outputs of the system will be:**
 1. LCD display: This will display instructions for whoever is attempting to enter the room.